RikVandermullen/Share-a-Meal-API/README.md

 ## Installation

-Download the code or fork this project.
+Download the code as a zip-file or fork/clone this project.

 ```javascript
 // install npm packages